pouyan043/Estimate-Fee-Ton/README.md

 GetTransaction returns body
 so we make body from informations in transaction

-### step 2 : now we Generated body so we send a new GET Request to GetEstimate api
+### step 3 : now we Generated body so we send a new POST Request to GetEstimate api

- we use body and address in our GET Request inputs and it returns estimated fee

- ## step 3 : go run main.go
+ we filing inputs =  init_code": " this is the amount of value to send", "init_data":"this is the gas limit" then it will returns 2 fees:
+  -1 : the fees for transaction that u filled
+  -2 : the fees for estimated fee